SimonGaufreteau/taquin_fx/README.md

 - Message strategy
 - Pattern recognition

 Works on 18 pieces on most of the seeds.
-Not tested for 20+
+Not tested for 20+ (takes too long to solve or doesn't solve)

 ## TODO